tercen/webapp_lib/webapp_commons/context/webapp/ARCHITECTURE_GUIDE.md

 sci.User user = sci.User();
 ```

-**Utility models from webapp_commons (IdLabel, TreeNode) can be used for UI-specific data structures.**
+**Utility models from webapp_lib/webapp_commons (IdLabel, TreeNode) can be used for UI-specific data structures.**

 **TERCEN SERVICE ARCHITECTURE**

 ✓ All async operations prefixed with 'fetch', 'load', 'get', or 'run'
-✓ Server Async Functions are part of *Service classes in the webapp_commons package
+✓ Server Async Functions are part of *Service classes in the webapp_lib/webapp_commons package
 ✓ Centralized error handling and logging
 ✓ Retry mechanisms for network failures
 ✓ Request/response caching where appropriate